Acquiring the services you need to succeed at Central Community College

 - Disability services director and student together determine reasonable accommodations and create academic accommodation letters for faculty.

 The identification and disclosure of any disability is considered confidential.
-The information is released to other CCC employees on a need to know basis with a “Release of Information/Student Intake Form" signed by the student.
+The information is released to other CCC employees on a need to know basis.
 There are limits to the confidentiality of student records as outlined in the college's "The Family Education Rights and Privacy Act" document.

 The Central Community College Disability Services Office can provide or help you obtain: (this is not meant to be a complete list of available services)